KenChen-GZ/QTM347_final_project/README.md

 Because of imbalance dataset, we can see that our models often time falls into type II error.
 One potential way to improve is implementing the resamping technique.
 #### Resampling Techniques for Handling Imbalanced Datasets
 ###### 1. **Undersampling the Majority Class**
 Undersampling involves reducing the size of the majority class to balance the dataset.
 This method is straightforward and can help improve the run-time of training models since it reduces the dataset size.
-However, it has some significant drawbacks:
+However, it has some significant drawbacks:<br>
-**Pros and Cons**
+**Pros and Cons**<br>
--*Loss of Information:* By randomly removing instances from the majority class, potentially valuable information is discarded, which could be important for building a robust model.
+-*Loss of Information:* By randomly removing instances from the majority class, potentially valuable information is discarded, which could be important for building a robust model.<br>
--*Bias:* If the majority class instances that are removed are not representative of the class, this can introduce bias into the model.
+-*Bias:* If the majority class instances that are removed are not representative of the class, this can introduce bias into the model.<br>

-###### 2. **Oversampling the Minority Class**
+###### 2. **Oversampling the Minority Class**<br>
 Oversampling involves increasing the size of the minority class by duplicating existing instances or generating synthetic instances.
-This approach is beneficial because no information from the majority class is lost, but it can lead to other issues:
+This approach is beneficial because no information from the majority class is lost, but it can lead to other issues:<br>
-**Pros and Cons**
+**Pros and Cons**<br>
--*Overfitting:* By replicating the minority class instances, the model might overfit these repeated or closely similar examples, performing well on training data but poorly on unseen data.
+-*Overfitting:* By replicating the minority class instances, the model might overfit these repeated or closely similar examples, performing well on training data but poorly on unseen data.<br>
 -*Increased Training Time:* Increasing the number of samples can lead to longer training times.